home-assistant/home-assistant.io/source/_components/media_player.universal.markdown

 - **name** (*Required*): The name to assign the player
 - **children** (*Required*): Ordered list of child media players this entity will control
-- **state_template** (*Optional*): A template can be specified to render the state of the media player.
-This way, the state could depend on entities different from media players, like switches or input booleans.
+- **state_template** (*Optional*): A [template](/topics/templating/) can be specified to render the state of the media player.
+This way, the state could depend on entities different from media players, like Switches or Input Booleans.
 - **commands** (*Optional*): Commands to be overwritten.
 Possible entries are *turn_on*, *turn_off*, *select_source*, *volume_set*, *volume_up*, *volume_down*, and *volume_mute*.
 - **attributes** (*Optional*): Attributes that can be overwritten.
 Possible entries are *is_volume_muted*, *state*, *source*, *source_list, and *volume_level*.
 The values should be an entity id and state attribute separated by a bar (\|).
 If the entity id's state should be used, then only the entity id should be provided.

-The universal media player will primarily imitate one of its *children*.
-The first child in the list that is active (not idle/off) will be controlled by the universal media player.
-The universal media player will also inherit its state from the first active child if a `state_template` is not provided.
+The Universal Media Player will primarily imitate one of its *children*.
+The first child in the list that is active (not idle/off) will be controlled by the Universal Media Player.
+The Universal Media Player will also inherit its state from the first active child if a `state_template` is not provided.
 Entities in the *children* list must be media players, but the state template can contain any entity.

 It is recommended that the command *turn_on*, the command *turn_off*, and the attribute *state* all be provided together.
 The *state* attribute indicates if the Media Player is on or off.
 If *state* indicates the media player is off, this status will take precedent over the states of the children.
-If all the children are idle/off and *state* is on, the universal media player's state will be on.
+If all the children are idle/off and *state* is on, the Universal Media Player's state will be on.

 It is also recommended that the command *volume_up*, the command *volume_down*, the command *volume_mute*, and the attribute *is_volume_muted* all be provided together.
 The attribute *is_volume_muted* should return either True or the on state when the volume is muted.
 The *volume_mute* service should toggle the mute setting.